3 April 1925: The amalgamation of the Dublin Metropolitan Police (DMP) with An Garda Síochána took place on this day.

 In 1923 Major General W.R.E.
 Murphy DSO, MC was appointed to command as Chief Commissioner and he was able to instil a sense of purpose back into the Force.
 He had numerous difficulties to contend with both internal and external.
 Many of the men wished to retire and Jim Larkin had returned from America and organised a series of Strikes across the City.
 On the other hand Murphy was instrumental in ensuring that Frank Duff’s efforts to shut down the notorious Red Light district known as the Monto succeeded.
 In sport the DMP continued to enjoy great success their crowning glory being winning the World Tug of War Championship in London in 1924.

 However Kevin O’Higgins had decided that two police forces in one State was one too many and in 1925 the DMP was amalgamated into An Garda Síochána.
 Murphy became a Deputy Commissioner of the Garda under General O’Duffy with whom he had served in the Irish Civil war.
-Thus after a run of 87 years Dublin’s own Police Force and its formidable Constables came to be seen no more on the streets of the Fair City.
+Thus after a run of 87 years Dublin’s own Police Force with its formidable Constables came to be seen no more on the streets of the Fair City.